Anjali007-ds/GRIP_SPARKS_TSF/README.md

 # GRIP_SPARKS_TSF
-Here i will be dropping all the folders of the tasks assigned by THE SPARKS FOUNDATION.
+Here i  have dropped all the files  of the tasks assigned by THE SPARKS FOUNDATION.
 Check them out  !!!!!!